 There may be times when your child’s progress seems to have stalled, or when you’re noticing a slip in grades in one or more areas.
 If you have any concerns or questions about how things are going, you can meet with the IEP team to discuss it.

 It’s also important to keep in regular contact with your child’s teachers about the IEP.
 They can share information about what’s happening in the classroom.
-And you can make sure they’re aware of all aspects of your child’s IEP, and that the IEP is being used properly.
+You can make sure they’re aware of all aspects of your child’s IEP, and that the IEP is being used properly.

 The goals outlined in the IEP will be the measure of your child’s progress.
 Knowing what they are allows you to keep an eye on how much your child is improving.
-And every year, the team will create new goals to meet your child’s changing needs.
+Every year, the team will create new goals to meet your child’s changing needs.

 There’s also a trend in special education that you might want to talk to the IEP team about.
 It’s called strengths-based IEPs.

 Finally, sometimes a child’s IEP needs a reboot to address something that isn’t working out.